-The Isle of Wight has a world famous tradition for Yachting, with Cowes Week as the pinnacle.
+The Isle of Wight is world famous for Yachting, with Cowes Week as the pinnacle.
 Carnivals have been a tradition on the Island since the late 1800's and Ryde Carnival is now an extremely impressive event.

 4. STRATEGIC THEMES OF THE STRATEGY